 for time travelers.

 “Ten seconds, sweetie.”
-Janet’s thoughts echoed in Quinn’s mind.
-They were the same as Quinn’s.
+Janet’s thoughts echoed in his mind.
 I want to be with you forever.

 Quinn’s eyes lit like there was a fire inside them.
 He took a step forward.
 “I’m coming.”

 Quinn’s face collapsed.
 Janet and the doorway were gone.
-The grass beneath him recoiled from his salty tears.
-Quinn crumbled to his knees, his words barely sounding like any language at all, “I’m sorry.
+He crumpled to his knees, his words barely sounding like any language at all, “I’m sorry.
 I’m sorry.”